itok01/save-anything-on-anywhere/README.md

 2. Then open dialog for inputting username and password.
 3. Input username and password that you want to save.
 4. Click submit button.
 (The information you inputted will not sent anywhere.)

-You can save your passwords, backup keys, and last night's dinner, ... anything!